celoyd/wheather/README.md

 Hi!
 This is a set of scripts for sieving cloudless pixels out of satellite images to make smooth composites.
+Please consider it an early beta.

 Thanks to Michal Migurski, @meetar, and Jacques Frechet for pointing out some of the more howling bugs so far.
 Special thanks to @meetar for the name.